← Back to Recipes

 Low Glycemic Diabetic-Friendly Gluten-Free Dairy-Free Vegetarian Vegan Nut-Free Egg-Free Soy-Free Easy

-Naturally sweet grilled fruit enhanced with a tangy balsamic glaze—a moderate-glycemic dessert that becomes blood sugar friendly when paired with Greek yogurt or nuts for protein and healthy fats.
+Naturally sweet grilled fruit with tangy balsamic glaze—a blood sugar friendly dessert when paired with Greek yogurt, nuts, and monk fruit sweetener instead of sugar.

 15 min